Understand and manage API rate limits

 3

-Click Save Changes to apply the temporary increase.
+Click Submit to apply the temporary increase.

 Apply quotas based on actual needs.
 Unused capacity may be downsized to default limits after a period of inactivity.